Course Registration Assistant Pilot Program

 - Matching schedules for students and faculty advisors to meet is difficult due to faculty responsibilities and student class/work schedules.

 - First-year students often do not keep registration appointments once scheduled, which causes frustration for faculty advisors.

 The Course Registration Assistant pilot program was developed to address these concerns and other issues related to course registration.
-The pilot program will train and equip upper-class students to be course registration assistants (CRA) and assist freshmen in their major with course schedule planning.
+The pilot program will train and equip upper-class and graduate students to be course registration assistants (CRA) and assist freshmen and sophomore students with course schedule planning.
 The objectives of the CRA pilot program are:

-- Use CRAs to assist freshmen pre-professional health students and freshmen Health and Human Performance majors with course schedule planning during Fall 2012 and Spring 2013 priority registration.
+- Use CRAs to assist freshmen pre-professional health students and freshmen and sophomore Health and Human Performance students with course schedule planning.

 - Students assisted by CRAs will register for the next term during the priority registration period and will register for the courses recommended by the CRA.

-- Faculty academic advisors of freshmen pre-professional health students and freshmen Health and Human Performance majors will have more time to meet with upper-class advisees.
+- Faculty academic advisors of pre-professional health students and Health and Human Performance students will have more time to meet with upper-class advisees.

-The CRA pilot program is limited to freshmen students with a pre-professional health major and freshmen students with a Health and Human Performance major.
+The CRA pilot program is limited to first- and second-year students with a pre-professional health major or a Health and Human Performance major.